fraggerfox/cliqz-port/README.md

 * Cliqz Browser is developed and maintained by [Cliqz GmBH][3]
 * Thanks to @aashiks and @dbalan for helping me come up with port package and for doing builds to test out the port.
+* Thanks to `@ppaeps` for a machine to do and test the port development and testing out / fixing / committing the port.

 License
 -------